Jacob1794/Reddit_Tip_Bot/README.md

 # Reddit_Tip_Bot

-Reddit tipping bot using RonPaulCoin
+Reddit RonPaulCoin tipping bot using reddit api in python.
+Used crytocurrency daemon on ubuntu AWS EC2 Server for crptocurrency tipping.